-Mahamastakabhisheka is a festival cum anointment ceremony of Bahubali’s (Son of Bhagwan Rishabhdeva the first Jain Tirthankara) statue at Shravanbelgola in Karnataka.
-The festival is celebrated primarily by the Jain community after 12 years.
 The last anointing ceremony took place in February 2018 and the next will be held in February 2030.
-The statue is also known as Gomateshwara statue and is visited by Jain devotees and tourists in general from around the world.
+The Bahubali statue around which the ceremonies take place is also known as Gomateshwara statue and is visited by Jain devotees and tourists in general from around the world.

 As demonstrated by the legend, Bahubali was the child of Bhagwan Rishabhadeva.
 Right when Rishabhadeva wound up an austere, he left his things, place and divided his property between his two kids Bahubali and Bharata.
 While Vinita (Ayodhya) was given to Bharata, Bahubali got the kingdom of Podanpur (Taxila).

-Tallest Monolithic Statue.
+1. Tallest Monolithic Statue.
 The idol of Bahubali in Shravanbelgola is known to be one of the tallest monolithic structures in the world.
-This 57 feet granite statue is believed to have been carved and built-in 983 AD by Chamunda-Raya the ruler of the Ganga dynasty.
+This 57 feet granite statue is believed to have been carved and built in 983 AD by Chamunda-Raya, the ruler of the Ganga dynasty.

 By Rail.
-Mandagere railway station is the nearest to reach Shravanbelgola.
-The station is nearly 25km away from the town and after deboarding the train one can either take a taxi or get on a local bus to reach the town.
-Trains from all parts of the country arrive here hence one may consider traveling by train.
-One may consider traveling by Gomteshwara Express, Yesvantpur Karwar Express, and Solapur Hassan Express.
+Shravanabelagola Railway Station is where you have to deboard the train to visit the popular Shravanbelagola Temple.
+The station is nearly 4km away from the town and after deboarding the train one can either take a taxi or get on a local bus to reach the town.
+Trains from all parts of the country arrive here hence you may consider travelling by train if looking for a budget-friendly travel option.

 By Air.
-Mysore airport is the nearest to reach the town.
+Bengaluru International Airport is the nearest to reach the town.
 Flights from all the major cities such as Delhi, Mumbai, Kolkata, and Bengaluru arrive here.
-From the airport, one can either hire a taxi or get on a local bus to reach the desired location in the town.
+If you are coming from Delhi or Mumbai then you may travel by Vistara, Air India, SpiceJet, IndiGo, GoAir, and Air Asia as they run non-stop flights to Bengaluru.
+From Kolkata, you have SpiceJet, IndiGo, AirAsia and Air India in the bucket to choose from if looking for non-stop flights.
+From the airport, one can either hire a taxi or get on a local bus to reach the town which is approximately 170km away.